Dancing on Ice 2020 line up – meet the skating celebrities

 Age: 49

-The Grimsby-born actress has by no means been on the ice for about 40 years however she is sport for the Dancing On Ice problem.
-Lisa, who’s finest recognized for her position on Coronation Avenue, wished to problem herself earlier than she turned 50.
+The Grimsby-born actress has by no means been on the ice for about 40 years however she is recreation for the Dancing On Ice problem.
+Lisa, who’s finest recognized for her position on Coronation Road, wished to problem herself earlier than she turned 50.

 Learn extra about Lisa right here.